pcdshub/pytmc/docs/pragma_usage.rst

    {attribute 'pytmc' := '
        pv: TEST:MAIN:SCALE
        io: i
-       field: SCAN 1 second
        field: AOFF 1.0
        field: ASLO 2.0
    '}
    scale : LREAL := 0.0;

-Reducing update rate
-''''''''''''''''''''

-By default, all records will have a scan rate of ``I/O Intr``.
-This means that even if the value updates on every PLC cycle, EPICS will see (most) of those events.

-In the case of values that update quickly, it may be preferable to reduce the rate at which EPICS sees updates.
-This can be done by setting the `SCAN` field to poll at a fixed rate.

 Declaring top level variables
 ''''''''''''''''''''''''''''''